martinthomson/quic-tls/draft-thomson-quic-tls.md

 0-RTT key (@B).
 The only key transition on the client is from cleartext (@A) to 1-RTT protection (@C).

+The server sends its handshake messages without protection (@A).
+The server transitions from no protection (@A) to full 1-RTT protection (@C) after it sends the last of its handshake messages.

-If 0-RTT data is not accepted by the server, then the server sends its handshake messages without protection (@A).
-The client still transitions from @A to @B, but it can stop sending 0-RTT data and progress immediately to 1-RTT data when it receives a cleartext ServerHello.
+Some TLS handshake messages are protected by the TLS handshake record protection.
+However, keys derived at this stage are not exported for use in QUIC.
+QUIC frames from the server are sent in the clear until the final transition to 1-RTT keys.
+The client still transitions from @A to @B, but it can stop sending 0-RTT data and progress immediately to 1-RTT data when it receives the server handshake messages.

 # QUIC Record Protection {#record-protection}